Legal research in the United States

 Legal research is the process of identifying and retrieving information to support legal arguments and decisions.
 Finding relevant legal information can be challenging and may involve the use of electronic research tools as well as printed books and materials.
 However, many resources that are useful for legal research are fee-based, and many are not easily accessible.

 Primary sources

 Primary sources of law are the original sources of the law.
 Such sources include statutes, government regulations, case law and the text of the state and federal constitutions.

 Judicial branch sources (Cases)

 The Judicial branch is the court system.
-Each jurisdiction in the U.S. judiciary (federal and the fifty states) has any number of courts, usually one of three types:
+Each jurisdiction in the U.S. judiciary (federal and the fifty states) has any number of courts, mainly one of three types: